21 Nonprofit Social Media Content Ideas & Inspiration

 18. Share a Blog Post

-If your nonprofit has a blog, sharing new posts on social media is a great way to draw attention to them.
-It can boost engagement and get more people hooked on what your organization has to say.
+If your nonprofit has a blog that’s updated regularly, share new blog posts to boost engagement and get more people hooked on what your organization has to say.
+Don’t forget to include a call-to-action and link back to your website!

 19. Inspirational Quotes